 The secret to an amicable divorce or separation

-Divorce and separation is likely to be one of the most stressful times of your life.
+The unwanted filing for divorce and separation is likely to be one of the most stressful times of your life.
 When you separate from your partner lots of changes happen at once, and you’re faced with so many as-yet-unknown factors, such as what will happen with your finances?
 And where will your children live?

 The key to a less stressful and more amicable divorce (which is easier on everyone, and much less expensive) is to approach it in the right way.
 Keeping the process non-confrontational is likely to lead to longer lasting solutions.